Skatox/jquery-categories-list/readme.txt

 2. Here you can see a list of categories and its sub-categories expanded.

 == Change Log ==

+= 4.0.2 =
+* Improve compatibility with WordPress standards

 = 4.0.1 =
 * Added support for WordPress Playground.